joeyouss/joeyouss/README.md

 ## About Me
 Hi, I am Jyoti Bisht, aka Jo !
-- 🔭 I completed my Bachelor of Technology (BTech) in 2022 from Dehradun, India.
 - 📍 I worked with Appwrite as a Community Support Engineer.
 - 🌱 In the past, I have been an [MLH fellow in Summer of 2021](https://www.linkedin.com/posts/jyoti-bisht-9299181b1_thankyou-developer-opensource-activity-6838176716964417536-72an?utm_source=share&utm_medium=member_desktop) and currently am a Pod Leader.
 - 👩‍💻 I find my technical interests in Problem Solving,Technical writing, and open source !.
 - 📈 [I worked with Jina AI for 1.3 years](https://www.linkedin.com/feed/update/urn:li:activity:6935121760623173633/) as a DevRel Specialist and have worked with 36+ communities in this duration.
 My passion for making tech communities better by empowering them through education and mentorship has been the driving force of my involvement in Developer Advocacy and open source.
 - 🖋️ Fun-fact: I am an artist and I love everything that is drawn by hand or digitally.
-- 🫥 Let's just say I have wanted to maintain a Leetcode streak for over an year and failed about 34 times.

 ## Experience
  - Currently at Harness ⭐️